jdylanmc/site-clusters/README.md

 ### Different Flavors:
   - Localized Languages
     - AKA: Simple Language Strategy
-    - Allegis's EASi & Aerotek websites
+    - Allegis's EASi, Populus, and Allegis Group websites
     - Out of the box with Sitecore

 ![Localized Languages](/images/localized-languages.png)

   - Language Fallback
     - Out of the box with Sitecore
+    - When one language isn't present, render the fallback language

 ![Language Fallback](/images/language-fallback.png)